 In the end, it comes down to a matter of preference.
 PVA requires more careful storage than HIPS, but is water soluble.
 HIPS is easily stored, but requires a chemical solvent to remove.
 If you don’t mind taking the steps to protect PVA in storage then it probably provides an easier soluble support solution than HIPS.

-Like all 3d printing materials, knowing the traits of your specific material will make your print as successful as possible.
+Like all 3d printing materials, knowing the specific PVA filament properties will make your print as successful as possible.
 First, you want to keep your fan speed a bit on the low side since PVA can be fragile while extruding.

-Next, set the temperature of your bed to between 60C and 90C, maybe a tad hotter for the first few passes.
+Next, set the temperature of your bed to between 50C and 60C, maybe a tad hotter for the first few passes.
 This will help with adhesion.
-We also recommend a printing temperature of between 180C and 190C, depending on your extruder.
+We also recommend a printing temperature of between 190C and 210C, depending on your extruder.

-The balancing point with PVA is finding the temperature sweet spot where it prints nicely, but you don't print any hotter than you absolutely need to.
+The balancing point with finding the best PVA filament temperature (or the sweet spot where it prints nicely) is that you don't print any hotter than you absolutely need to.
 Depending on what you're printing (if there aren't many overhangs or bridges) if the support material extruder is left hot for a while in between printing, it can clog up the extruder.

 A lot of the problems that people experience when printing with PVA comes from using an inferior product.
 PVA that contains impurities and additives can cause inconsistent melting which, in turn, can cause blobbing, irregular flow and clogged extruders.